What Is Haldane Effect? (Diagram, Graph, Example)

 Let’s begin by taking a look at the following Haldane effect diagram.
 Let’s suppose I’m moving my arm back and forth.
 As I move my arm back and forth, the muscle tissue begins to contract, and ATP molecules aren’t produced by those muscle cells.

-As cells exercise, they require a greater number of Oxygen molecules to produce ATP.
-So inside the red blood cells, the Bohr effect causes hemoglobin to unload and release the oxygen, which travels into those exercising cells.
+As cells exercise, they require more Oxygen molecules to produce ATP.
+So, inside the red blood cells, the Bohr effect causes hemoglobin to unload and release oxygen, which travels into those exercising cells.
 Inside the cells is a process called aerobic cellular respiration.

 Diagram of Haldane effect